fafeitsch/Route-Detour-Analyzer/README.md

 avoids service roads.
 If you want other profiles (e.g to allow service roads), you either have to self-host an OSRM server or pay for one.

-***The app proposes crazy routes that are not suitable for buses.
+***The RDA proposes crazy routes that are not suitable for buses.
 How to fix that?***

 See last question.
-In some cases, using way points on a line can improve the overall route, but I overall suggest to self-host an OSRM server.
+In some cases, using way points on a line can improve the overall route, but I overall suggest self-hosting an OSRM server.

 ***Why does the analyzer sometimes give negative detours?***

+RDA only analyzes the lengths of tours.
+The routing algorithms of OSRM however, often take additional metrics into account, such es few traffic lights, few crossings and so on.
+Thus, it might happen that a bus tour is actually shorter than the path suggested by OSRM.
+To avoid this, use customize profiles for the OSRM (only applies to self-hosted OSRM).